mossbanay/Psychology-3-4/Glossary.md

 Sleep is a naturally occuring ASC often characterised by a loss of conscious awareness.
 Sleep is often studied by use of polysomnography.

+### Soma

+The soma integrates information received from dendrites and contains the genetic information within the nucleus.
+It also sends information to the axon for transmission to other cells.

 ### Somatic nervous system
 ##### See also peripheral nervous system